intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/Train_wnd.md

 ```

 #### 2.3.3.
 Process categorical features
-Converting categorical string data into numeric is essential.
-One can use `feature_tbl.category_encode("column_name")` to transform categorical data into integers.
+Categorical variables are usually represented as strings and are finite in number, converting these categorical string data into numeric is essential.
+One can use `feature_tbl.category_encode("column_names")` to transform the categorical strings into unique integers for each column in column_names, a list of `StringIndex` of mapping from strings to integers is also returned, and should be applied on new feature table when making prediction.
 ```python
 user_tbl, inx_list = user_tbl.category_encode(["gender", "age", "zip", "occupation"])
 user_tbl.show(3, False)